 Filming a Live Event

-One of the many services we offer here at Echo Video is filming a live event.
+One of the many services we offer here at Echo Video is filming a live event and live event streaming.
 This includes a whole range of events including meetings, conferences, seminars, graduation ceremonies, comedy shows and most commonly, live music performances.
 These gigs are often some of the most complicated to produce due to the levels of co-ordination required to organise everyone and everything.

 It all starts with a meeting and a site recce.
 It’s vital we get a to see the venue before we have to film there.
 This gives us a chance to work out the best angles, deal with any potential issues and meet with technical staff who can help resolve any problems.
 It also allows us time to discuss ideas with the client about how they want the event filmed, how many cameras, the style and substance of the final video.